JensenLav/Predicting-Privileged-Information/README.md

 ## Unified Brax and Mujoco Playground
-This is for a class project where we are investigating a method to explicitly predict Privileged Information
+This is for a class project where we are investigating a method to explicitly predict Privileged Information by modifying the Brax implementation of SAC and visualizing and managing enviroments with Mujoco Playground

 ## Install Instructions